 A destitute socialite, Ellen Creed (Ida Lupino (High Sierra), makes ends meet as a caretaker to a wealthy ex-actress (Isobel Elsom, My Fair Lady).
 When Ellen’s unbalanced sisters (Edith Barrett, The Ghost Ship, and Elsa Lanchester, Witness for the Prosecution) show up for a visit, they immediately get on everyone’s nerves.
 Ellen’s boss demands that they all leave her home, but the cunning housekeeper comes up with a devious plan to stay in the house, forever ever.

 Reaction & Thoughts:

-Perhaps the film’s chief claim to fame is that it turns the “women’s picture” sub-genre on its ear.
-Often dismissed (mostly by men, of course) as “chick flicks” (a truly odious description), these types of films flourished during the war years.
+Perhaps the film’s chief claim to fame is that it turned the “women’s picture” sub-genre on its ear.
+Often dismissed (mostly by men, of course) as “chick-flicks” (a truly odious description), these types of films flourished during the war years.
 Ladies in Retirement stands out among its counterparts because none of the female characters in the film are likable.
 In that respect, it anticipates the modern anti-heroine.

 Conclusions & Final Thoughts:

 While the ending is disappointing (the censors always spoiled the fun), Ladies in Retirement is an interesting and highly entertaining excursion into Victorian Gothic.
 Fans of Ida Lupino, in particular, don’t want to miss this odd and bleak little thriller.
 Remade in 1969 as The Mad Room.
 B&W, 91 minutes, Not Rated.

 Can’t believe I’ve never even heard of this film.
 Sheesh!
 I must suss it out.